Visit Seattle-Area Museums for Free!

 Museum of Flight, Georgetown.
 This always-expanding air-and-space museum offers many draws for kids: For starters, you can take a spin in a two-seat flight simulator, tour a real Concorde and other iconic aircraft in the Airpark, or check out the awesome Space Shuttle Trainer exhibit.

 Deals: The big news is the Museum of Flight's Boeing-sponsored Connections Membership, a free membership for students ages 5–18 that includes unlimited visits to the museum for the student, plus one adult.
 (Other perks include invitations to events and early registration to museum educational programs.)
-The Museum of Flight is free on first Thursdays from 5–9 p.m.
+The Museum of Flight is also free on first Thursdays from 5–9 p.m.
+Important note: The Connections program has attracted so many members that as of May 1, 2016, it's been suspended.
+Check back.

 Tips: Nearby, check out the up-and-coming industrial-arty hood of Georgetown, from the park featuring the iconic Hat and Boots sculpture to Sandbox Sports' Lil' Diggers play time for kids.